 The cap highlight technique involves placing a perforated cap on freshly shampooed hair and using a hook or comb to pull sections through the tiny holes.
 Lightener or hair color is brushed through these strands for broad, subtle highlights.

 With foil highlights, the stylist isolates strands, applies color formulas, and wraps them in foil.
 Several wrapped sections are done throughout the head for defined streaks or a sweeping ombre.
-The foils protect the hair during processing for vibrant color.
+The foils protect the hair during processing for a vibrant color.

 To keep your highlights looking fresh, regular trims and sulfate-free hair products are essential for both techniques.
 However, the maintenance schedules differ slightly: